zemirco/lockit-koa-couchdb/README.md

-# Lockit CouchDB adapter for Koa.
+# Lockit CouchDB adapter for Koa

 work in progress ...